-If you are presenting over the phone or via webinar, you can’t just use the same slides that you used for an in-person presentation.
+If you are presenting over the phone or via Zoom, Teams or other livestreaming application, you can’t just use the same slides that you used for an in-person presentation.
 Here are 4 guidelines for presenting slides as part of your virtual presentation:

 1. Don’t read them to the audience